-“Traveling across the globe is not very sustainable, but I try to compensate for that in other ways,” he says.
-“I bike to work, meetings and shopping as often as I can, and we are one of the few parents who force our kids to cycle to school – and probably the only ones in the neighborhood who hang our laundry outside to dry.”
+“Travelling across the globe is not very sustainable, but I try to compensate for that in other ways,” he says.
+“I bike to work, meetings and shopping as often as I can, and we are one of the few parents who force our kids to cycle to school – and probably the only ones in the neighbourhood who hang our laundry outside to dry.”

 The Gothenburg Award is an international prize of 1 million Swedish kronor (117,000 euros) that recognizes and supports works to achieve sustainable development.
 The award is decided by an independent jury and administered and funded by a coalition of the City of Gothenburg and 12 companies, including SKF.
 Michael Biddle shares the award for 2012 with Björn Söderberg, whose entrepreneurship in Nepal has created jobs and contributed to an increased eco-cycle approach.